Major League Soccer: History

-Establishment
+Establishment and shootout era

 In 1988, in exchange for FIFA awarding the right to host the 1994 World Cup, U.S. Soccer promised to establish a Division 1 professional soccer league.
 In 1993, U.S. Soccer selected Major League Professional Soccer (the precursor to MLS) as the exclusive Division 1 professional soccer league.
 Major League Soccer was officially formed in February 1995 as a limited liability company.

 Tab Ramos was the first player signed by MLS, on January 3, 1995, and was assigned to the New York/New Jersey MetroStars.
 MLS began play in 1996 with ten teams.
-The first game was held on April 6, 1996, as the San Jose Clash defeated D.C.
-United before 31,000 fans at Spartan Stadium in San Jose in a game broadcast on ESPN.
+The first match was held on April 6, 1996, as the San Jose Clash defeated D.C.
+United in front of 31,000 fans at Spartan Stadium in San Jose in a match broadcast on ESPN.
 The league had generated some buzz by managing to lure some marquee players from the 1994 World Cup to play in MLS—including U.S. stars such as Alexi Lalas, Tony Meola and Eric Wynalda, and foreign players such as Mexico's Jorge Campos and Colombia's Carlos Valderrama.

 D.C.
 United won the MLS Cup in three of the league's first four seasons.
 The league added its first two expansion teams in 1998—the Miami Fusion and the Chicago Fire; the Chicago Fire won its first title in its inaugural season.

 After its first season, MLS suffered from a decline in attendance.
 The league's low attendance was all the more apparent in light of the fact that eight of the original ten teams played in large American football stadiums.

 One aspect that had alienated fans was that MLS experimented with rules deviations in its early years in an attempt to "Americanize" the sport.
-The league implemented the use of shootouts to resolve tie games.
+The league implemented the use of shootouts to resolve draws.
 MLS also used a countdown clock and halves ended when the clock reached 0:00.
 The league realized that the rule changes had alienated some traditional soccer fans while failing to draw new American sports fans, and the shootout and countdown clock were eliminated after the 1999 season.